Loading...

 Homestead Exemption

-The homestead exemption allows low-income senior citizens and permanently and totally disabled Ohioans, to reduce their property tax bills, by shielding some of the market value of their homes from taxation.
-The exemption, which takes the form of a credit on property tax bills, allows qualifying homeowners to exempt up to $25,000 of the market value of their homes from all local property taxes.
-For example, through the homestead exemption, a home with a market value of $100,000 is billed as if it is worth $75,000.
+The homestead exemption allows low-income senior citizens and permanently and totally disabled Ohioans to reduce their property tax bills by shielding some of the market value of their homes from taxation.
+The exemption, which takes the form of a credit on property tax bills, allows qualifying homeowners to exempt up to $26,200 of the market value of their homes from all local property taxes.
+For example, through the homestead exemption, a home with a market value of $100,000 is billed as if it is worth $73,800.

 The exact amount of savings varies from location to location.
-But overall, across Ohio, qualified homeowners saved an average of about $435 per taxpayer during the 2011 tax year.
-The tax exemption is limited to the homestead, which Ohio law defines as an owner’s dwelling and up to one acre of land.
+The tax exemption is limited to the homestead, which Ohio law defines as an owner's dwelling and up to one acre of land.
 The value of the exemption may not exceed the value of the homestead.

 Homestead Exemption application, and relevant documents: